isomer/ax25embed/HACKING.md

 ## Structure

 There are three classes of files:
- - libax25embed files: These make up the majority of the code providing AX.25.
+ - ax25/: These make up the majority of the code providing AX.25.
    Due to this targetting embedded devices these cannot use almost anything from the standard library, but instead rely on platform.h.
-One exception is memcpy.
+The exception is memcpy and memcmp.

- - platform-* files: These provide the interface to the hardware.
+ - platform/: These provide the interface to the hardware.
+There are currently two platforms, posix and null.

- - Application files: These work with the platform files to provide a useful application.
-The current examples are called "serial-*".
+ - app/: These work with the platform files to provide a useful applications.

 ## Standard file contents
 Each file should start with a comment with copyright information (including SPDX